pmdevita/ChaosHeadNoah-HQ/Readme.md

 that in the [transcoding notes](docs/transcode_notes.md).

 ### Examples

+With the upscale of the opening cutscene nearing completion, here are a few comparisons of frames between the Xbox, Steam, Switch, and upscaled versions.

+- Note the difference in the godrays and the skirt detail https://imgsli.com/MTUyMzA5/1/3
+- Significantly improved bloom, no blocking https://imgsli.com/MTUyMzE2/1/3
+- Improved and cleaned up JPEG artifacts from line work, even when zoomed in https://imgsli.com/MTUyMzE1/1/3

+### Xbox/Steam Comparisons

 The opening cutscene is particularly garish.
 In general, the visual difference between the Switch and Steam release is minimal, so they will be used interchangeably in comparisons.